elementary-Inc/blog/_posts/2023/2023-09-04-os-7-1-available-now.md

 The Sound indicator was updated to use circle buttons and should no longer change size when skipping tracks.
 Muting should no longer affect monitor sources.

-Bluetooth devices will now use any custom device names you've set up before falling back to more generic device names.
+Bluetooth devices in the indicator will now use any custom device names you've set up before falling back to more generic device names.

 The Power indicator now always uses hours as its largest unit, for example it will say "26 hours remaining" instead of "1 day remaining" and we improved the accuracy of battery level icons.